Graduation Pathway Options

 - Career and Technical Education (CTE) Dual Credit

-Students do not have to pay fees or claim college credit to meet this pathway, but they must meet the state or local program criteria or articulation agreement requirements (such as earning a particular grade).
+Students do not have to pay fees or claim college credit to meet this pathway, but they must meet the state or local program criteria or articulation agreement requirements.
 For CTE dual credit courses to meet this pathway requirement, the course must have a state or local course equivalency to meet high school subject area graduation requirements in English or math.

 To meet this graduation pathway option, the student must pass specified courses with a C+ (2.3) grade or higher in AP, IB, or Cambridge International course; or pass the associated assessment at a specified level.
 Students must pass at least one course or exam in English language arts and one course or exam in math.

 The AP courses that meet this option in English language arts are: